 A resident individual can make a rupee gift to a NRI/PIO who is a close relative of the resident individual ['close relative' as defined in Section 6 of the Companies Act, 1956] by way of crossed cheque /electronic transfer.
 The amount should be credited to the Non-Resident (Ordinary) Rupee Account (NRO) a/c of the NRI / PIO and credit of such gift amount may be treated as an eligible credit to NRO a/c.
 The gift amount would be within the overall limit of USD 250,000 per financial year as permitted under the LRS for a resident individual.
 It would be the responsibility of the resident donor to ensure that the gift amount being remitted is under the LRS and all the remittances made by the donor during the financial year including the gift amount have not exceeded the limit prescribed under the LRS.

-Where an authorised dealer india has granted loan to a non-resident Indian in accordance with Regulation 7 of the Notification No. FEMA 4/2000-RB dated May 3, 2000, such loans may also be repaid by resident close relative ('relative' as defined in section 6 of the Companies Act, 1956) of the Non-Resident Indian by crediting the borrower's loan account through the bank account of such relative.
+Where an authorised dealer in India has granted loan to a non-Resident in India in accordance with Regulation 7 of the Notification No. FEMA 4/2000-RB dated May 3, 2000, such loans may also be repaid by resident close relative ('relative' as defined in section 6 of the Companies Act, 1956) of the Non-Resident in India by crediting the borrower's loan account through the bank account of such relative.

 The remittance facility under the Scheme is not available for the following:

 Remittance for any purpose specifically prohibited under Schedule-I (like purchase of lottery tickets/sweep stakes, proscribed magazines, etc.) or any item restricted under Schedule II of Foreign Exchange Management (Current Account Transactions) Rules, 2000.

 Remittance from India for margins or margin calls to overseas exchanges / overseas counterparty.